 When the color is orange then the order is started and the warehouse manager has to add tote by scanning the barcode of the tote, if the color is red then the order is initiated, if the color is blue then the order is picked, if the color is green then the order is packed.

-Also, the warehouse manager can filter orders according to their status and search for the orders by entering the order ID as shown:
+Also, the warehouse manager can filter orders according to their statusas shown in the right image below:

 When clicked on add option, the warehouse manager will have to scan the barcode of the tote in which the product is to be assigned.